 If a child is to be dismissed early, the parent, guardian, or an adult approved by the parents must sign them out from the office.
-For your child's safety and protection, they will not be permitted to meet anyone at a car, wait outside the school building unattended, or walk home alone.
+For your child's safety and protection, they shall not be permitted to meet anyone in a car, wait outside the school building unattended, or walk home alone.

-Upon arrival, please report directly to the school's main office to sign out and pick up child.
-Please do not walk to the classroom to pick up children.
+Upon arrival, please report directly to the school's main office to sign out and pick up the child.
+Please do not proceed to the classroom to pick up your child without clearance from the office.